Boise State vs. Central Michigan Arizona Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Central Michigan Stats and Trends

-- The Chippewas have covered the spread twice this year when underdogs by 7.5 points or more (in three chances).
+- The Chippewas have covered the spread twice this season when underdogs by 7.5 points or more (in three chances).

-- Central Michigan's games this year have hit the over on five of 12 set point totals (41.7%).
+- Central Michigan's games this season have gone over the total in five out of 12 opportunities (41.7%).

-- The Chippewas average 33 points per game, 14 more than the Broncos surrender (19).
+- The Chippewas put up 14 more points per game (33) than the Broncos surrender (19).

-- Central Michigan is 7-4 against the spread and 8-3 overall when the team records more than 19 points.
+- Central Michigan is 7-4 against the spread and 8-3 overall when the team notches more than 19 points.

-- When Central Michigan totals more than 365.5 yards, the team is 6-4 against the spread and 7-3 overall.
+- In games that Central Michigan picks up over 365.5 yards, the team is 6-4 against the spread and 7-3 overall.

-- The Chippewas have 11 giveaways this season, while the Broncos have 23 takeaways .
+- The Chippewas have turned the ball over 11 times, 12 fewer times than the Broncos have forced turnovers (23).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.